Skip to content

 The roots of our church reach back to the “Age of Saints,” established by Silin, a missionary now better known to have traveled from Brittany and the 6th-century founder-abbot of a monastery at Luxulyan in Cornwall.
 While the initial structure was wooden, the foundations of the building we see today date back to 1405.
 This reconstruction followed the destruction of the previous Norman church, which was burned during the turmoil of Owain Glyndŵr’s rebellion by the Prince of Wales.

-The connection to Glyndŵr is profound; his family is thought to have maintained a private chapel on the south side, and his ancestral home at Sycharth stood less than a mile from these grounds.
+The connection to Glyndŵr is profound; his family is thought to have maintained a private chapel on the north side, and his ancestral home at Sycharth stood less than a mile from these grounds.

 Survival Through Conflict